Best Film for the Olympus OM-2

 - Slide film 6-8 stops

-Slide film is thought to be a challenge to shoot on account of the constrained dynamic range.
-An ideal time to give it a try would be during the golden hour.
+The small dynamic range of reversal film is another reason it’s considered difficult to shoot.
+A fantastic time to give it a try would be during the golden hour.

 Film Type

-35mm film that is sold in metal canisters is used by the Olympus OM-2.
-It is also the most widely used type of film and in some instances is referred to as 135 film.
+The Olympus OM-2 takes 35mm film that comes in metal canisters.
+It is also the most often used type of film and occasionally referred to as 135 film.

-120 or 220 film, used with medium format cameras, is the only other film format you are going to encounter}.
+120 or 220 film, used in medium format cameras, is the only other film format you are probably going to notice}.

-Changing the film you are working with will change the look of your photographs.
-This is one of the excellent things about film.
+Changing the film stock you are using will alter the look of your shots.
+This is an example of the marvelous things about film.

 DX Coded Film

-Virtually all available 35mm film distributed these days has DX encoding on the canister.
-This lets electronically controlled cameras to automatically detect and set the ISO when the canister is loaded into the camera.
+Just about all new 35mm film manufactured these days has DX encoding on the canister.
+This makes it possible for cameras to detect and set the ISO when the film is put in the camera.

 Olympus OM-2 Resources

-There are a range of possibilities for where to get film processed.
-For a more comprehensive explanation of the possibilities go to my article on Where to Develop Film.
+You will find a few possible choices for where to have film processed.
+For a more comprehensive discussion of the possibilities have a look at my guide on Where to Get Film Developed.

-WARNING: Film doesn’t get developed locally at big box stores and pharmacies.
-They mail the film off-site to be processed by a 3rd party.
-This means that, you will not get your developed negatives back.
+WARNING: Film is no longer developed on site at big box stores and pharmacies.
+They mail film off-site to be processed by a third party.
+As a result, you won’t get your developed negatives back.

 - Develop Film at Home